 Personal Assistant

-This role is ideal for you if you if you have the the ability to work on your own initiative, good listening and communication skills, display flexibility and good time management as well as interpersonal skills.
+A personal assistant is ideal if you have the the ability to work on your own initiative, good listening and communication skills, display flexibility and good time management as well as interpersonal skills.

 Personal assistants usually support individuals in their own home or to go out in the community.